dfstio/Core-Grants/RFCs/rfc-0004-fast-transactions.md

 - Limiting the [number of zkApp commands in the block](https://github.com/MinaProtocol/mina/blob/develop/rfcs/0054-limit-zkapp-cmds-per-block.md)
 - Skipping proof verifications after the transaction has been added to the transaction pool

-I’ve also noticed that the probability of seeing the 10-minute interval instead of the 3-minute interval between blocks is higher when I send many zkApp transactions to the same block on TetstWorld2.
+I’ve also noticed that the probability of seeing the 10-minute interval instead of the 3-minute interval between blocks is higher when I send many zkApp transactions to the same block on TestWorld2.

 According to the [zkApp MIP 2](https://github.com/bkase/MIPs/blob/66c60c48bc4d0710202f7573765ad526ca74905a/MIPS/mip-zkapps.md):

-The size heuristic involves three limits: a limit on the number of field elements in actions, a limit on the number of field elements in events, and a limit on the cost of the account updates.
+"The size heuristic involves three limits: a limit on the number of field elements in actions, a limit on the number of field elements in events, and a limit on the cost of the account updates.
 These three limits are fixed numbers in the protocol.
 The cost of the account updates is calculated from the number of proofs and signatures contained in them, subject to a grouping used to minimize the number of SNARKs needed to prove the transaction.
 That grouping sometimes pairs signatures as one element contributing to the cost.
 The number of proofs, signatures, and signature pairs are multiplied by factors determined empirically to yield a valid cost metric.
 These limits are subject to be tuned during the incentivized testnet if this MIP passes, but in the prototype are set to any set of account updates that satisfies this equation:

 ```
   np := proof account updates